-- -Ordinance 1575 addresses the Pepin Creek Sub-area specifically, - -Ordinance 1576 proposes revisions to the Residential Mixed Density (RMD) zoning category which is anticipated to be used within the Pepin Creek Sub-area, and - -Ordinance 1574 proposes amendments within the three land development chapters which accommodate the proposed code and promote consistency throughout zoning categories.
+Ordinance 1576 proposes revisions to the Residential Mixed Density (RMD) zoning category which exists in several locations throughout the City and is anticipated to be used within the Pepin Creek Sub-area.

 The proposed amendments and new zoning categories are summarized in a staff memo attached.